This page has coins of AD 284-364, coins of

 After we have agreed by e-mail that you have gotten the coin, you can pay by logging into your account and sending PayPal payment to my e-mail address.

 To order, or if you have questions e-mail me, Warren, at:

 Purple marks items that have sold and are no longer available.

 Skip down the page to: Diocletian, Maximian, Constantius, Galerius, Severus II, Maximinus II, Maxentius, Licinius, Licinius II

-Feb.
-13. Galerius from Carthage, at the top.
+Recent: Nov.
+8: Galeria Valeria and Galerius from London, at the top.